Rotters, catwalks and Arndale roof living - a pictorial snapshot of Greater Manchester in the eighties

 Greg was holding a carrier bag packed with vinyl, maybe ten albums, from assorted Manchester bands.
 He was older than me by about five years and was sporting an outrageous pair of flared trousers on skinny legs.
 He’d flown over from Montreal because of the music, particularly that emanating chaotically from Happy Mondays.

 He had come because he wanted to be part of the Madchester moment.
 “It’s so real,” he gushed, “the music coming out of here makes it the best scene in the world.”

 It was a wonderful time to be in a city which seemed at the centre of things.

-I didn’t know about that, but I did know that I’d just returned from teaching English in Madrid where there’d been a club called El Sitio which reserved Thursday nights exclusively for 80s Manchester music.
+I didn’t know about that, but I did know that I’d just returned from teaching English in Madrid where there’d been a club called El Sitio which reserved Thursday nights exclusively for music from Manchester.
 This included not just the Madchester groups but bands such as The Smiths, James, The Fall, Joy Division, New Order and even Simply Red.

 Meanwhile the noise of the city traffic was drowned out by Tony Wilson philosophising the moment and Terry Christian making sweeping statements.
 It was a wonderful time to be in a city which seemed at the centre of things.

 The energy of the music scene in Manchester in the eighties was a counterpoint to a lot going wrong as the economic decline of the seventies continued through much of the decade.
 As one commentator put it: ‘In the decade from 1979, when Mrs Thatcher applied ‘monetarism’, 94 per cent of all job losses occurred north of a line drawn from the Wash to the Severn.
 Of the manufacturing jobs lost, 70 per cent were from the North.’